Antti-Heroja/graphql-schema-policy-validator/README.md

 ## Supported Rules

 The following rules ensure that schema types and fields are properly documented:
+- alphabeticalOrderFields: Ensures that all type definition fields are in alphabetical order
 - `validateSubscriptionType`: Ensures that subscription types are documented.
 - `validateSubscriptionFields`: Ensures that subscription fields are documented.
 - `validateQueryType`: Ensures that query types are documented.